Developing a Game Center-Aware Game

 Creating and Managing Game Center Resources

-Building a game that supports Game Center is different than building a game that does not.
+Building a game that supports Game Center is different from building a game that does not.
 All games have resources, such as images, models, and sound files, used to render the game’s user interface.
 However, you also need to create specific resources to support Game Center’s user interface.
 The way you provide these assets is different than in a standard app.
 Figure 1-3 shows the process for a standard app.

 You develop and test your app on your own development machine.
 App resources are embedded in the app bundle you create using Xcode.
 The process of building your app includes these resources in the final bundle, where they are loaded by your app’s binary at runtime.

 When your app is complete, you submit the app bundle for review by copying it to iTunes Connect.
-At the same time, you create a record in iTunes Connect using the same Bundle ID as the one in your app bundle.
+At the same time, you create a record in iTunes Connect using the same bundle ID as the one in your app bundle.
 This record includes metadata that describes the app; most of this data is used to describe your app in the App Store.
 Once submitted, Apple reviews your app and it is either approved or denied.

 After your app is approved, you choose when it is published.
 Once published, the app bundle and metadata are copied from iTunes Connect to the App Store.
 There, users discover and purchase the app.
 Once purchased, the app bundle is downloaded to the user’s device.